 Media Access to Campus

-- In general, representatives of the news media not using cameras do not need permission to enter the campus or to take exterior still photographs for news purposes.
-However, access may be denied or limited, and pool cameras or reporting may be required, during an emergency or in situations when ONC determines that unrestricted media access may become inappropriately disruptive.
-Its goal will be for students, faculty and other members of the Duke community to carry out their activities with a reasonable expectation of privacy and normality while remaining free to speak openly with the media if they choose to do so.
+Our goal is for students, faculty and other members of the Duke community to carry out their activities with a reasonable expectation of privacy and normalcy while remaining free to speak openly with the media if they choose to do so.

-- All commercial, non-news photography or videotaping must be approved in advance by the ONC director or the director of Medical Center News Office for medical center activities.
+- All commercial, non-news photography or filming must be approved in advance by the director of ONC, or the director of DHNO for medical center activities.

-- ONC may provide The Chronicle with special access to information or events, in recognition of its unique role as the student-run campus newspaper.
+- ONC may provide The Chronicle with special access to information, people, or events, in recognition of its role as the student-run campus newspaper.

 Guidelines for News Filming and Photography

-In general, news filming and photography is allowed in outdoor areas on the academic campus.
-All video graphic and photographic shoots on the medical campus must be coordinated through the Medical Center News Office.
+In general, news filming and photography is allowed in outdoor areas on the academic campus, although media must first check in with the ONC.
+All video and photographic shoots on the medical campus, even those depicting external buildings only, must be coordinated through the DHNO.

-Permission to shoot in interior spaces is required in all circumstances.
+Permission to shoot in interior spaces must be obtained in advance in all circumstances.